robertfeldt/GATTI/Gauge.md

 ## Alternative tools
 (Add: Link to a few alternative but related/similar tools that one could use instead of this tool for example to do similar testing for another target domain, language or environment.)

+Cucumber?

 ## Part 2

 I am currently doing an assignment in a course called "Model-driven testing" and am writing about gauge in a very basic manner.
 I have some questions I'd like to ask you, the team behind it:

 Q1.
 What are your reasons for developing Gauge in the first place and why did you settle on the particular technology you're using for Gauge?
-(Behaviour-driven testing or acceptance tests, using plugins etc)
+(Behavior-driven testing or acceptance tests, using plugins etc)

 This test is now reusable but not very readable because a programming language like Java adds syntax and OOP design noise like Classes, Objects, Methods, Variables etc.
 It is often hard to use these patterns.
 It breaks the flow of writing tests because one needs to design first and and then write the test case.